 Most of my decorating inside for Fall is focused on my fireplace and mantel.
 Last year I went with all white pumpkins and magnolia garlands.
 I have put a piece on my mantel to try it out, but I am not sure that I will be satisfied with that.
 I am sure I will be doing something on a larger scale like this

-When Thanksgiving rolls around and you want to set a special table, you can go traditional, or you can do something different like this neutral Thanksgiving tablescape.
-I will most likely be going with something more traditional myself this year.
+When Thanksgiving rolls around and you want to set a special table, you can go traditional, or you can do something different like this Thanksgiving tablescape in neutral colors.
+I will most likely be going with something traditional colors this year.
+Whatever it is, my dining table will receive fun fall accents to put diners into a fall mood!

 Fall Crafts for Your Home: